brandonwong10/DUMA/README.md

 **Contributions**

 Contributions to this project are welcomed and appreciated.
-If you wish to contribute, please follow the guidelines outlined in the project repository.
-Before making any contributions, make sure to review the project's goals and objectives to ensure alignment.
+If you wish to contribute, please head other to [CONTRIBUTIONS](https://github.com/brandonwong10/StudyGen.ai/blob/main/CONTRIBUTING.md).

 **Project Goals**
 The primary goals of this project include: